 Have access to individualized advising about career pathways for after graduation

-Current sophomores and juniors in School of Science, School of Liberal Arts, School of Education and Health, School of Business and School of Engineering
+Current sophomores and juniors in School of Science, School of Liberal Arts, School of Education and Health, School of Business and School of Engineering.
+Students may apply to as many research opportunities that they want each summer, but they may accept only one program's award in a single summer.
+Students may not participate in multiple summer programs (eg Jasper Summer Scholars and WISE, etc.).

 You must submit an online application in order to be considered for this award.